Relishing winter in Duluth

 There's also an Adventure Park with snow tubing, a zipline and an alpine slide.

-Cross-country skiing: There are groomed trails in Lester Park, Piedmont, Hartley Nature Center, Magney-Snively Park, Spirit Mountain and Chester Park.
+Cross-country skiing: There are groomed trails in Lester Park, Piedmont, Hartley Park, Magney-Snively Park, Spirit Mountain and Chester Park.
 You'll need a Minnesota Ski Pass, $10 a day, $25 a year.

 There are another 15 kilometers at the privately run Snowflake Nordic Center (and another 28 across the St. Louis River in Superior Municipal Forest).